 The phased transition from our Richfield workspace to the now fully operational Germantown building was completed in November of last year.
 This new headquarters location is just one facet of our company’s recent restructuring efforts.
 Criterion has increased the number of its production personnel by more than 75% over the course of the last year alone.
 This growth has enabled unprecedented levels of output and productivity by our dedicated staff.
 The purchase of new machinery will also serve to complete orders in a more efficient manner, allowing for improved material handling and reduced turnaround times through each stage of production.

-Our barrels are manufactured with gun barrel quality, ordnance-grade chrome moly steel and gun barrel quality 410 stainless steel.
+Our barrels are manufactured with gun barrel quality, ordnance-grade chrome moly steel and gun barrel quality 410 or 416R stainless steel.
 Both materials are heat treated and double stress relieved when they arrive from the mill.

 Almost all operations from drilling to milling are performed in-house.
 For the operations we don't perform (heat treatment, chrome-lining, and phosphating), we partner with local businesses who meet our quality standards.

 Button rifling does put stress into the steel.
 That is why we thoroughly stress relieve the barrels again after buttoning to ensure dimensional integrity during the turning and milling operations.